Cruciferous vegetables and estrogen are tightly linked. By eating more cruciferous vegetables, you can help improve estrogen conditions.

 Aromatase is also known as CYP19A1, a liver enzyme in a family of CYP450 enzymes.
 This enzyme helps to metabolize estrogen in the liver.

 An increase in CYP enzyme activity by cruciferous vegetables is thought to help metabolize excess estrogen.

 DIM from broccoli increases the activity of CYP1A1 and by doing so, helps you to metabolize excess estrogen.

 Along with CYP19A1 (aromatase), broccoli decreases the production of estrogen in the first place (R).

 Women have two main sex hormones: estrogen and progesterone.

-Estrogen has many functions in the body: helps control the menstrual cycle, keeps cholesterol in control, protects your bones, regulates energy levels and mood.
+Estrogen has many functions in the body: helps control the menstrual cycle, keeps cholesterol in control, protects your bones, and regulates energy levels and mood.